-The central Lima macro region comprises, on the coast, the regions of Lima and Ica, where SSE organizations produce handicrafts, clothing, and services for The headquarters of international cooperation, networks, NGOs, producer, associations, are in Lima, the capital of Peru. the visually impaired.
+The central Lima macro region comprises, on the coast, the regions of Lima and Ica, where SSE organizations produce handicrafts, clothing, and services for the visually impaired.
 They have a lot of interest and ability to access national and international markets.